Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

 We draw on previously established protocols, specifically on the \textit{Greedy Coordinate Gradient} (GCG) algorithm by Zou \etal~\cite{zou2023universal}.
 The GCG algorithm is an iterative, white-box, discrete search method initially conceived for generating suffixes to \textit{jailbreak} LLMs.
 Following the general structure of GCG, our optimization procedure has three main operations:

-\paragraph{(1)~Gradient computation} At each step of the optimization, we sample a batch of $k$ prompts and $k$ payloads from the respective universes $\mathbf{A}$ and $\mathbf{K}$ (see Section~\ref{sec:data} for details).
+\paragraph{\textbf{(1)~Gradient computation}} At each step of the optimization, we sample a batch of $k$ prompts and $k$ payloads from the respective universes $\mathbf{A}$ and $\mathbf{K}$ (see Section~\ref{sec:data} for details).
 For each prompt $\cprompt_i$ and payload $\payload_i$ in the batch, we first apply the current execution trigger $\ee_t$ to the payload (\ie $\ee_t(\payload_i)$), and inject the resulting armed payload into the prompt $\cprompt_i$.

-\textbf{Injecting armed payloads within vector-text:} As mentioned in Section~\ref{sec:properties}, our objective is to learn an inline trigger that can be arbitrarily combined with a \textit{vector-text} .
+\textbf{Injecting armed payloads within guide-text:} As mentioned in Section~\ref{sec:rag}, our objective is to learn an inline trigger that can be arbitrarily combined with a \textit{guide-text} .
 In the optimization, we induce this property by placing the armed payload into a random position in some additional honest-looking input text before injecting it into the prompt.
-The \textit{vector-text} is randomly chosen among a pool (details are given in Section~\ref{sec:data}) and it is potentially different for each prompt in the batch and optimization iteration.
-Figure~\ref{fig:qaex} provides an example of \textit{vector-text} injected with the armed payload.
-We stress that the \textit{vector-text} is completely independent from the execution trigger and it is not subject to the optimization.\\
+The \textit{guide-text} is randomly chosen among a pool (details are given in Section~\ref{sec:data}) and it is potentially different for each prompt in the batch and optimization iteration.
+Figure~\ref{fig:qaex} provides an example of \textit{guide-text} injected with the armed payload.
+We stress that the \textit{guide-text} is completely independent from the execution trigger and it is not subject to the optimization.\\

 {We provide the~$k$ resulting injected prompts as input to the LLM and compute the loss according to Eq.~\ref{eq:sobj}.
 We then compute the gradient with respect to each token $\ee_t^j$ in the trigger $\ee_t \myeq [\ee_t^1,\ee_t^2,\dots, \ee_t^{|\ee_t|} ]$.
 This results in a gradient value for each entry in the model's vocabulary for each token $\ee_t^j$.
 We model the resulting gradient as a matrix $\nabla(\ee_t): \mathbb{R}^{|\ee_t|\times |V|}$, where the row $\nabla(\ee_t)_j$ contains the gradient for the $j$'s token of trigger.}